wp-plugins/popup-express/readme.txt

 * Add bullets to feature your benefits to convince them to sign up
 * Page content is masked behind popup to spotlight your offer

+A popup lightbox can be a great way to grow your email list.
+Try it today.

 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>